Warmup

 2. Run the code on the test case, and try to figure out what mistake the programmer made.
 Can you figure out what they were thinking?

-3. Figure out how to correctly implement the function.
+3. Figure out how to correctly implement the function and fix it (make sure to test your solution).

-For step 2, you should test your functions by adding code to the code at the bottom of your stringedit.py (below the function definitions).
+For step 2, you should test your functions by adding code to the main function at the bottom of your stringedit.py (below the function definitions).

 Reminder